 The variety is endless: from prairies, to mountains, to the ocean shore... from hobby gardens to full-time farms... from solar-powered homes to ecovillages... from herbs, to orchards, to livestock... from swimming holes to gourmet, natural foods cooking.

 How does it work?
-When you join Wwoof Canada, for example, you pay a $40 membership fee and receive a booklet with descriptions of all the hosts in Canada.
-You agree not to share the Wwoof book with non-members — it's only through memberships that the Wwoof networks are able to exist.
+When you join WWOOF Canada, for example, you pay a $50 membership fee and receive online access to a list of descriptions of all the hosts in Canada.
+You agree not to share the WWOOF Host List with non-members — it's only through memberships that the WWOOF networks are able to exist.

-After that, there's no middle man: you read the book, select one or more hosts that interest you, and contact them directly.
+After that, there's no middle man: you browse the Host List, select one or more hosts that interest you, and contact them directly.
 It's up to you to communicate with the host to give them a good idea of your interests, limitations, time-frame, etc. Every host is different — it's important to ask questions about what kind of work is involved, accommodations, meals, preferred length of visit, and anything else that's on your mind.

 "Conventional farming produces high yields, but there are also enormous costs — pollution of groundwater, rivers, lakes and coastal areas, and reduced soil productivity through nutrient leaching.
 The use of pesticides and herbicides also kills beneficial non-target species and poses a health risk to farm workers and potentially to consumers.
 None of these 'external' costs are factored in to the price of conventionally grown crops." — David Suzuki